OpenRiak/riak_kv/docs/InitialDesignDecisions.md

 The initial design decisions are split into the following categories:
 - Database backend
 - Ring size
-- Anti-entropy and reconciliation
+- Intra-cluster data resilience
-- Replication and data resilience
+- Interconnecting multiple clusters
-- Bucket properties
+- Deleting data
 - Mapping data to objects

-This document will cover each decision point, and also discuss how to monitor the validity of that choice and transition where a sub-optimal choice has been made.
+This document will cover each decision point, and also discuss how to transition where a sub-optimal choice has been made.

 ## Database backend